tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![multi-level-index-key-notation](Images/multi-level-index-key-notation.png)

-* The Monte Carlo simulation projects the stock price trajectory for `JNJ` and `MU` over the course of `252` trading days and returns a DataFrame of `252` records representing each simulated day's closing price.
+* The Monte Carlo simulation projects the stock price trajectory for `JNJ` and `MU` over the course of `252` trading days and returns a DataFrame of `252` records, representing each simulated day's closing price.
 Simulated stock prices are projected by randomly selecting a daily return based off of a normal probability distribution, derived from sample means and standard deviations, and multiplying `1 + np.random.normal(avg_daily_return, std_dev_daily_return)` by the preceding day's closing price.
 A DataFrame of `252` simulated trading days is returned, and the daily returns are calculated using the `pct_change` function.

   ```python
   # Set number of simulations and trading days